-A few years ago, I started to host a Holiday Cookie Exchange with friends and neighbors.
+A few years ago, I started to host a Cookie Exchange during the holidays with friends and neighbors.
 Everyone bakes a few dozen cookies and then we get together to swap our goodies.
 We all limit our time in the kitchen, get together for a fun party, and return home with dozens of delectable morsels.

-You should have your own Cookie Exchange.
-If you’ve never hosted or attended a Cookie Exchange, let me tell you what I do.
+You should have your own Cookie Exchange too.
+If you've never hosted or attended a Cookie Exchange before, let me share how I host a cookie exchange and offer you a few tips that I have found helpful.

 First, let me start by saying that hosting a Cookie Exchange can be as simple or as elaborate as you like.
 It's really up to you.
 This kind of party is a great way to host friends and acquaintances from different parts of your life.
 The atmosphere is usually light and revolves around food (my kind of party).
 Asking guests about the cookies they baked or their kitchen stories helps break the ice among guests.
 There is no need for any special decorations, as the plated cookies double as a wonderful centerpiece for the party.